Energy Efficiency

 14.23

-Kazakhstan's electric power system is best known for the concentration of large energy sources in the grid's Zone North and the long (approximately 1,000 km) transmission lines (mainly connecting Kazakhstan's northern and southern regions, as well as Pavlodar and Aktobe oblasts) - this is due to the country's large territory and has a significant impact on the level of technological electricity consumption (technical losses).
-The technical losses in KEGOC's network also depend on the operation states of energy systems of neighbouring countries (transit, export and import of electricity) and climatic conditions.
+The UPS of the Republic of Kazakhstan is mainly characterized by the concentration of powerful energy sources in the Northern zone and the presence of long (about 1,000 km) transit power lines (the main directions of transit North — South of the Republic of Kazakhstan, Pavlodar region — Aktobe region) — this is due to the large territory of the country and has a significant impact on the level of technological electricity consumption (technical losses).
+Technical losses in the KEGOC JSC network also depend on the operating modes of the energy systems of neighboring countries (transit, export and import of electricity) and climatic conditions.

-The technical losses in KEGOC networks in 2022 amounted to 2.796 billion kWh or 4.9% of electricity supply to the grid.
+The technical losses of KEGOC JSC in 2023 amounted to 2.923 billion kWh, or 5% of the electricity supply to the grid.

-The risk of excessive losses in power transmission could increase as a result of climate change.
-Therefore, when developing measures to mitigate this risk, as well as to reduce electricity losses, the Company analyses climatic factors and analyses actual electricity losses in KEGOC's networks.
+Climate change can lead to the risk of excessive losses in the transmission of electricity.
+Therefore, when developing measures to mitigate this risk, as well as reduce electricity losses, the Company analyzes climatic factors and analyzes actual electricity losses in the KEGOC JSC network.

 Hotline